 I’ve been living at the intersection of business and technology for more than 40 years.
 After graduating Yale in 1979, I worked for AT&T Bell Laboratories during its heyday as a hotbed of innovation.
-I then began an independent practice that sucked me into the vortex of every successive revolution in IT—from distributed computing, the Internet and convergence to mobile, social, Big Data and cloud.
+I then began an independent practice that sucked me into the vortex of every successive revolution in IT—from distributed computing, the Internet, and convergence to mobile, social, analytics, and cloud.

 I am also cited on Wikipedia as the coiner of the term “DataOps.”

-Nowadays, I stay busy writing, moderating, speaking, consulting and doing research for a diverse clientele.
-This work keeps me in close contact with front-line IT practitioners, allowing me to continually refine my understanding of their challenges, concerns and aspirations.
+Nowadays, I stay busy consulting, writing, moderating, speaking, and doing research for a diverse clientele.
+This work keeps me in close contact with front-line practitioners in markets ranging from finance and insurance to retail and energy, allowing me to continually refine my understanding of their challenges, concerns and aspirations.

 If you’d like to read what others have to say about me, feel free to visit my profile on LinkedIn.